calyxir/calyx/docs/calyx-py.md

 ## Using the `calyx` builder

 The `calyx` library provides a builder to generate Calyx code.
-Let's walk through the file `calyx-py/test/builder_example.py`.
+Let's walk through the file [`builder_example.py`][example].
 This Calyx program initializes two registers with the numbers 1 and 41, adds them together, and stores the result in a register.

-We use the `Builder` object to construct our Calyx program `prog`.
-We can define components with `prog.component`.
-Here's a defininition of a `main` component with a 32-bit input and output:
+The `add_main_component(prog)` method will, as the name suggests, add a main component to our program.
+We can define components for our Calyx program `prog` with `prog.component`.
+Here's a defininition of a `main` component with a 32-bit input `in` and output `out`:

 ```python
 {{#include ../calyx-py/test/builder_example.py:init}}
 ```

-Technically, we didn't need to assign `prog.component("main")` to a variable; the `main` component would have been added to `prog` regardless.
+Technically, we didn't need to assign `prog.component("main")` to a variable; the component `main` would have been added to `prog` regardless.
 However, it will often prove useful to store handles to components, registers, or other objects you'd like to use later.

 We then instantiate our cells: three 32-bit registers and one 32-bit adder.